 In addition to land use controls, the local building codes also affect the cost of housing.
 The City has adopted the California Building Standards Code (CBC) with minor amendments as allowed by State law.
 The CBC establishes the minimum standards for new construction.
+The City amended the Building Code for Gardena-based mostly on local climatic and geological conditions relating to winds, fire, and earthquake.
+Options in the Building Code that would not be allowed in Gardena based on seismic and climatic conditions were removed for clarification.
+These changes are insignificant as they relate to construction costs.

 The City also adopted the State Housing Law Regulations, various provisions of the Uniform Housing Code and the Uniform Code for the Abatement of Dangerous Buildings which, in conjunction with provisions of the California Health and Safety Code, provide standards for the maintenance of existing residential structures.

-Code Enforcement focuses on health-and-safety and public nuisance violations that negatively affect quality of life in the community.
+The City's code enforcement is administered on a complaint basis.
+Code enforcement focuses on health-and-safety and public nuisance violations that negatively affect quality of life in the community.
 For example, violations include:

-- A building or structure that constitutes a health or fire hazard or a danger to human life - A property that causes erosion or water runoff that may be harmful to people or adjacent property - Deferred maintenance or deterioration that harms property values in the area or interferes with the peaceful use of nearby land and structures - Abandonment of property in a way that leaves it vulnerable to unauthorized occupation
+- A building or structure that constitutes a health or fire hazard or a danger to human life - A property that causes erosion or water runoff that may be harmful to people or adjacent property - Abandonment of property in a way that leaves it vulnerable to unauthorized occupation